 Reasons to choose a wall mounted panel antenna:

 The cabling and connectors used to connect the outside antenna to the amplifier as well as the inside antenna to the amplifier play a crucial role in how your system will perform.
 Depending on the product, different types of cabling and connectors can be used.
 Ex.
-Some of the Wi-Ex and Wilson products use standard RG6 or RG59 75 Ohm coax between the outside antenna and the amplifier.
+Some of the zBoost and Wilson products use standard RG6 75 Ohm coax between the outside antenna and the amplifier.
 This is the same coax used for your cable TV or satellite system.
 While this type of cabling is less expensive, there are some drawbacks.
 For cellular and PCS frequencies, on average, RG6 will lose 6-10 dB of signal per 100ft.
-This is typically more loss than the outside antenna provides in gain.
+This is typically more loss than the outside antenna will provide in gain.
 Remember, you want your amplifier to receive the highest quality signal possible in order to provide full indoor coverage.
-For this reason, it is recommended that runs using RG6 should be no more than 50 ft.
+For this reason, it is recommended that runs using RG6 should be no more than 60 ft.
+For runs longer than 60', RG11 should be used.
 For most of the other products on this site, LMR-400 50 Ohm Coax is the standard.
 In comparison, while LMR-400 is more expensive and thicker, it only loses about 3-6 dB per 100 ft for cellular and PCS frequencies respectively.
 Based on this, LMR-400 can be run further than RG6 before there is a decrease in system performance.
 For all three-piece systems (outside antenna, amplifier, inside antenna) it is recommended the amplifier be installed as close to the external antenna as possible.
 Ex.
 If the external antenna is installed on a roof, it is recommended the amplifier be installed in the attic as opposed to the basement.
 The shorter the cable length between the external antenna and the amplifier, the better.
 Remember that there is no separation limit between the antennas and the amplifier, only between the antennas.

 General Purchasing Recommendation